learn-co-curriculum/js-ajax-intro-to-ajax-readme/README.md

 ## XMLHttpRequest

-The XMLHttpRequest object, or XHR, is a JavaScript API that allows us to transfer data between a client and a server.

-It was named at a time when XML was all the rage, but it can be used with any type of data, including JSON, which is the current de facto standard.
+XMLHttpRequest was named at a time when XML was all the rage, but it can be used with any type of data, including JSON, which is the current de facto standard.

+> **Definition:** JSON stands for JavaScript Object Notation.
+Browsers and
+> servers are only able pass strings of text to each other.
+By using JavaScript
+> Object Notation, we can structure this text in a way that a browser or server
+> can read as a regular JavaScript object.

 XHR helps us write dynamic programs by allowing us to fetch data from a server based on user events, and update parts of pages without requiring a full-page